UFO: Alien Invasion: Development

 Work on its fork of the Quake II engine was initially shared with Quake2World (now Quetoo).
 This engine is free software, licensed under the GNU General Public License.
 Development is coordinated through SourceForge.net, and the first version was released on 30 December 2003.

 Since the end of 2012, UFO:AI's artwork is only licensed under various open source/open contentlicenses (mostly CC BY-SA 3.0 and public domain), which makes the game fully free and open source software and Debian's DFSG compliant, which allows its inclusion into Linux distributions.

 As of 2025, version 2.5 is the latest stable build (released June 28, 2014), while unstable versions of 2.6 were released until the nightly buildbot broke in 2020, so later revisions must be manually compiled from source.

-The official website has not released any news updates since April 2018.

 Reception

 UFO:AI was nominated for "Best project for Gamers" in the SourceForge 2007 and 2008 Community Choice Awards.
 In 2008 APCMag.com named UFO: Alien Invasion among the Top 5 best (free) open source games.
 Linux Game News named it the Best Open Source Game in the Turn-Based category in September 2012 and it was positively noted by Linux Journal.
 Between 2006 and May 2017 UFO:AI was downloaded from Sourceforge over 1.7 million times.